 Back in the office, I finish working on some stats and insights following an online advertising campaign which has finished.
 I need to compare this with sales of our product and work out whether we’ve made any profit.
 This involves chatting with our Sales team as well as our advertising agency, and liaising with our web team to discover number of hits and click-throughs to our website.
 I’ve been working on this for a few weeks now and it needs completion for a meeting later in the day.

 Online campaigns are great as they’re so measurable so if it’s successful it’s so satisfying to be able to communicate this back to the company.
 I also check emails throughout the afternoon and respond to colleagues’ queries.

 Meeting with the Managing Director, Production, Sales and Editorial teams.
 Along with my manager, we need to present our findings and success rate of this recent advertising campaign.
 We showcase a PowerPoint document along with graphs and screen grabs of our campaign.

 Finish up and action any urgent emails.
 The phone rarely rings – it’s always emails!

-If this has inspired you to start a career in marketing, look at our up-to-date list of marketing and PR graduate schemes to get started.
+If this has inspired you to start a career in marketing, browse graduate jobs in marketing and PR to get started.